sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Local Area Networks (LANs) are often deployed in environments that permit unauthorized devices to be physically attached to the LAN infrastructure, or permit unauthorized users to attempt to access the LAN through equipment already attached.
 In such environments, it may be desirable to restrict access to the services offered by the LAN to those users and devices (clients) that are permitted to use those services.
 PAC provides means for authenticating and authorizing devices attached to a LAN port that has point-to-point connection characteristics and of preventing access to that port in cases in which the authentication and authorization process fails.

 PAC uses authentication methods like 802.1x and MAB for client authentication.
 These methods in turn use RADIUS for client credential verification and receive the authorization attributes like VLANs, ACLs etc.. for the authenticated clients.
+The authentication session needs to be initiated by the client.

 ### 1.1.1 Dot1x